MahdiSheikhi/Elevenlabs-Power-Automate-Custom-Connector/README.md

-# Elevenlabs-Power-Automate-Custom-Connector
-This repository contains the Swagger definition for a Power Automate custom connector that interfaces with the ElevenLabs API.

 # Power Automate Custom Connector for ElevenLabs API

 This repository contains the Swagger definition for a Power Automate custom connector that interfaces with the ElevenLabs API.